-- 1. Social Rent: Affordable homes with guideline target rents set in accordance with the Government's rent policy for Social Rent.
-Social Rent and housing related service charges should not exceed Local Housing Allowance (LHA) limits at first let. - 2.
-Shared Ownership: Affordable homes provided on a part sale/part rent basis.
+1. Social Rent: Affordable homes with guideline target rents set in accordance with the Government's rent policy for Social Rent.

+2. Shared Ownership: Affordable homes provided on a part sale/part rent basis.
 The shared owner buys a percentage share of the property funded by a mortgage and deposit.
 The remaining equity share is retained by the provider who charges a subsidised rent on it.